-Sweet, anise-flavored fennel seed together with thyme, nettle, mugwort, etc., has been revered as one of nine Anglo-Saxon sacred herbs for its conventional health benefits.
-The spice is one of the most sought-after ingredients in many popular cuisines all over the Mediterranean regions.
+Sweet, anise-flavored fennel seed together with thyme, nettle, mugwort, etc., has been revered as one of the nine Anglo-Saxon sacred herbs for its exceptional health benefits.
+Spice is one of the most sought-after ingredients in many popular cuisines all over the Mediterranean region.

-Fennel is a perennial herb belonging to the parsley (Umbelliferae) family; a broad family of herbs and spices which also includes some of other common members such as caraway, dill, anise, cumin…etc. Scientific name of fennel is Foeniculum vulgare var. dulce.
+Fennel is a perennial herb belonging to the parsley (Umbelliferae) family; a large family of herbs and spices which also includes some of the other common members such as caraway, dill, anise, cumin, etc. Scientific name of fennel is Foeniculum vulgare var. dulce.

-Fennel is native to Southern Europe and grown extensively all over Europe, Middle-East, China, India, and Turkey.
+Fennel is native to Southern Europe and has grown extensively all over Europe, the Middle East, China, India, and Turkey.
 This herbaceous plant reaches up to 2 meters (about 6 feet) in height with deep green feathery (lacy) leaves and bears golden-yellow flowers in umbels.
-In general, fennel seeds are harvested when their seed heads turn light-brown.
-The seeds, which closely resemble that of anise seeds in appearance, feature oblong or curved (comma) shape, about 3-4 mm long, light brown-color with fine vertical stripes over their surface.
+In general, fennel seeds are harvested when their seed heads turn light brown.
+The seeds, which closely resemble anise seeds in appearance, feature an oblong or curved (comma) shape, about 3-4 mm long, light brown with fine vertical stripes over their surface.

-In general, fennels are harvested during early hours of the day to avoid loss of seeds in the field.
-As in caraway, its stems are staked until they were dry and then threshed, processed and dispatch to the markets.
+In general, fennels are harvested during the early hours of the day to avoid the loss of seeds in the field.
+As in caraway, its stems were stacked until they were dry and then threshed, and processed before dispatching to the markets.

 Fennel bulb (Foeniculum vulgare var. azoricum), used as a vegetable, is closely related to seeding fennel.
-It has grown for its anise flavored sweet taste fronds in many parts of Mediterranean region.
+It has grown for its anise-flavored sweet taste fronds in many parts of the Mediterranean region.

 Fennel symbolizes longevity, courage, and strength.
-In addition to its use as medicinal values, fennel has many health benefiting nutrients, essential compounds, anti-oxidants, dietary fiber, minerals, and vitamins.
+In addition to its use as medicinal value, fennel has many health-benefiting nutrients, essential compounds, antioxidants, dietary fiber, minerals, and vitamins.

 Fennel seeds indeed contain numerous flavonoid anti-oxidants like kaempferol and quercetin.
-These compounds function as powerful anti-oxidants by removing harmful free radicals from the body thus offer protection from cancers, infection, aging and degenerative neurological diseases.
+These compounds function as powerful antioxidants by removing harmful free radicals from the body thus offering protection from cancers, infection, aging, and degenerative neurological diseases.

-Like in caraway, fennel seeds too are rich source of dietary fiber.
+Like in caraway, fennel seeds also are a rich source of dietary fiber.
 100 g seeds provide 39.8 g of fiber.
-Much of this roughage is metabolically inert insoluble fiber, which helps increase bulk of the food by absorbing water throughout the digestive system and easing constipation prolems.
+Much of this roughage is metabolically inert insoluble fiber, which helps increase the bulk of the food by absorbing water throughout the digestive system and easing constipation problems.

-In addition, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in colon.
+Further, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon.
 It thus helps lower serum LDL cholesterol levels.
-Together with flavonoid anti-oxidants, fiber composition of fennel helps protect the colon mucusa from cancers.
+Together with flavonoid anti-oxidants, the fiber composition of the fennel helps protect the colon mucosa from cancers.

-Fennel seeds compose of health benefiting volatile essential oil compounds such as anethole, limonene, anisic aldehyde, pinene, myrcene, fenchone, chavicol, and cineole.
+Fennel seeds are composed of health-benefiting volatile essential oil compounds such as anethole, limonene, anisic aldehyde, pinene, myrcene, fenchone, chavicol, and cineole.
 These active principles in the fennel are known to have antioxidant, digestive, carminative, and anti-flatulent properties.

-Fennel seeds are concentrated source of minerals like copper, iron, calcium, potassium, manganese, selenium, zinc, and magnesium.
-Copper is required in the production of red blood cells.
+Fennel seeds concentrated source of minerals like copper, iron, calcium, potassium, manganese, selenium, zinc, and magnesium.
+Copper is essential for the production of red blood cells.
 Iron is required for red blood cell formation.
-Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion and nucleic acid synthesis.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the powerful anti-oxidant enzyme, superoxide dismutase.
+Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion, and nucleic acid synthesis.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.
+The human body uses manganese as a cofactor for the important antioxidant enzyme, superoxide dismutase.

 Furthermore, fennel seeds indeed are the storehouse for many vital vitamins.
-Vitamin A, vitamin E, vitamin C as well as many B-complex vitamins like thiamin, pyridoxine, riboflavin and niacin particularly are concentrated in these seeds.
+Vitamin A, vitamin E, and vitamin C as well as many B-complex vitamins like thiamin, pyridoxine, riboflavin, and niacin particularly are concentrated in these seeds.

-Fennel seeds are available year around in the markets either in the form of seeds or in processed ground form.
-In the store, buy whole fennel seeds instead of powder since oftentimes it may contain adulterated spicy powders.
+Fennel seeds are available year-round in the markets either in the form of seeds or processed ground form.
+In the store, buy whole fennel seeds instead of powder since oftentimes they may contain adulterated spicy powders.

-Store dry fennel seeds as you do in case of other seeds like caraway, dill, etc. Place whole seeds in a clean air-seal container and store in cool, humid free and dark place.
-Ground and powdered fennel should be stored inside the refrigerator in airtight containers and should be used sooner since it loses flavor quickly due to evaporation of its essential oils.
+Store dry fennel seeds as you do in case of other seeds like caraway, dill, etc. Place whole seeds in a clean air-seal container and store them in a cool, humid-free, and dark place.
+Ground and powdered fennel should be stored in the refrigerator in airtight containers and should be used sooner since it loses flavor quickly due to the evaporation of its essential oils.

 Fennel has long been used as a remedy for flatulence and indigestion in traditional medicines.